milliomics/iSpatial.py/README.md

    GitHub: [https://github.com/milliomics/iSpatial_py.git]
    ```

-### When to cite what:

-- **For the core integration methodology**: Cite the original iSpatial paper
-- **For complete gene expression inference** (expanding from ~1K to 10K+ genes): Cite this implementation
-- **For the Python codebase and enhanced features**: Cite this implementation

-### Example citation in papers:
-*"We used an enhanced Python implementation of iSpatial (GitHub: [your-repo]) that generates complete scRNA-seq expression profiles for spatial cells using k-nearest neighbor averaging, based on the original iSpatial method [original paper citation]."*

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues, feature requests, or pull requests.

 ## Support

 For questions and support, please refer to the documentation or create an issue in the repository.